toddZilla0130/Deep-Thoughts-Cow/README.md

 As I wrote above, you're on your own but if you're using a different shell you probably know a lot more about Linux than I do.
 I'll be happy to update here if you want to provide me with details.

 ## About the jackhandy file
-It's a set of Deep Thoughts I culled/scraped from collections around the internet which _I_ think are funny.
+It's a set of Deep Thoughts culled/scraped from collections around the internet which _I_ think are funny.
 You may have a different opinion; if so I highly encourage you to edit the file to make it your own.
 Google "Deep Thoughts" or "Jack Handy" to start mining.

 The file layout is simple: